Technical docs

 For accepted messages, Alloy stores the conversation, strips the bot mention from the prompt text, captures Teams routing metadata for replies, and starts the AI Teammate workflow only when:

-• the AI Teammate has an active workflow with a starting step.
+- the AI Teammate default workflow is present and has a starting step.

 Troubleshooting

-• If messages reach Alloy but the AI does not reply, approve the sender contact in the AI Teammate `MS Teams`
+- If messages reach Alloy but the AI does not reply, check the correct gate in the AI Teammate `MS Teams`